 In many of the above cases, we may also use the information collected to create aggregate or other non-personal data to enable us to benchmark and improve figshare and for other analytical / research purposes.

-The legal basis for our use of your personal data
+The legal basis for Digital Science's use of your personal data

 In order to comply with European data privacy laws, we are required to set out the legal bases for our use of your personal data, which are as follows: